FusionAuth/fusionauth-site/site/_drafts/storing-user-data.md

 After, you restart the Express app, the new route will be available.

-If you refresh your browser, the buttons will now function and the plan will be saved in the user’s registration for this app.
+If you refresh your browser, the buttons will now function and the plan will be saved in the user's registration for this app.
 If you uncomment the line ```console.log('Success:', response)``` in the ```update``` function, you can see the JSON returned by the API:

 ```js
 {